swch/strivve-docs-nextjs/src/pages/guides/architecture/index.md

 title: CardSavr Architecture
 ---

 Strivve’s CardSavr Service is a Platform As A Service (PaaS) which securely places payment cards on merchant sites on behalf of; and with explicit authorization of; Card Issuers and their cardholders.
-It uses Remote Process Automation to perform this task.
+It uses Rebotic Process Automation to perform this task.
 CardSavr is PCI-DSS 3.1 compliant.

 ## Simplified View of the CardSavr Service Architecture